Anatomy Of A Website

 If you go shopping for a new shirt and you are like me, one of the first things I do is feel the material, appreciate the colour and check the price.
 With a website, we need to give our customers the kind of experience that makes them want to come back for more.
 Be interactive!
 If I am in the shop again and the staff member is disinterested or just offers me their sales patter it switches me off.
 A lot of websites do that because they appear more interested in themselves and offer the standard patter.
 How does that make you feel?

 Character Qualities of a Website

-I asked Martin at Martin Roberts Graphics to comment on the important steps to consider when having a website developed.
+I asked Martin who has been a graphics designer for over ten years to comment on the important steps to consider when having a website developed.
 He suggests following these guidelines.

 - 1. The site must reflect your personality

 - 2. Must look good.
 Aesthetics do play an important role.

 - 3. It must have a clear “call to actions.”
 Relevant details and info must be visible and/or easy to find.

 - 4. Must bring across – quickly – what it is that you do.